toandv/jpascal/notes/conceptual-design.md

-# The conceptual design of compilers and intepreters
+# The conceptual design of compilers and intepreters - Chapter 1

 Compilers and intepreters can be classified both as programming language translators.
 A translator consists of *front end* and *back end*.
 As a result, a compiler and an intepreter can share the same front end,